two8g/tfx/docs/guide/mlmd.md

 *   **Determine if an execution has been run on the same inputs before**, e.g. to determine whether a component/step has already completed the same work and the previous output can just be reused.
+*   **Record and query context of workflow runs**, e.g., to track the owner and changelist used for a workflow run; to group the lineage by experiments; to manage artifacts by projects.
 *   Etc.

 ## Metadata Storage Backends and Store Connection Configuration